crshmk/utils/README.md

 > String => {a} | primitive => [{a}] => [{a}]

+Remove collection items by matching key/value or value

 ```javascript
 const colors = [
   { id: 1, color: 'red' },